wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-tutorial-get-started-linux.md

 	Click **Select** to save the changes.
 	- **Data Source**: select an existing or create a new Azure Storage account to be used as the default file system for the cluster.
 The storage account location determines the cluster location.
 An HDInsight cluster and the dependent Azure storage account must be located in the same data center.
 	The default name for **Default Container** is the cluster name.
-	- **Note Pricing Tiers:** select the number of region servers for the HBase cluster.
+	- **Node Pricing Tiers:** select the number of region servers for the HBase cluster.

 		> [AZURE.WARNING] For high availability of HBase services, you must provision a cluster that contains at least **three** nodes.
 This ensures that, if one node goes down, the HBase data regions are available on other nodes.

-	- **Optional Configuration**: select the cluster version, configure Azure virtual network, configure Hive/Oozie metastore, configure Script actions, and add additional storage accounts.
+	- **Optional Configuration**: select the cluster version, configure Azure virtual network, configure Script actions, and add additional storage accounts.

 4. Click **Create**.